SquareBracketAssociates/LearningOOPWithPharo/Chapters/TinyChat/TinyChat.md

 ### Server logic

 Now we should define the logic of the server.
-We define a method `addMessage` that extracts the message from the request.
-It adds a newly created message \(instance of class `TCMessage`\) to the list of messages.
+We define a method `addMessage:` that extracts the message from the request.
+It adds a newly created message (instance of class `TCMessage`) to the list of messages.

 ```
 TCServer >> addMessage: aRequest